Malagasy civet

-The Malagasy or striped civet (Fossa fossana), also known as the fanaloka (Malagasy, /mg/) or jabady, is an euplerid endemic to Madagascar.
+The Malagasy civet or striped civet (Fossa fossana), also known as the spotted fanaloka or simply fanaloka (Malagasy, /mg/) or jabady, is an euplerid endemic to Madagascar.
 It is the only species in genus Fossa.

 The Malagasy civet is a small mammal, about 47 cm long excluding the tail (which is only about 20 cm).
 It can weigh 1.5 to 2.0 kg.
 It is endemic to the tropical forests of Madagascar.
 Malagasy civets are nocturnal.
 It eats small vertebrates, insects, aquatic animals, and eggs stolen from birds' nests.
 The mating season of the Malagasy civet is August to September and the gestation period is three months, ending with the birth of one young.
 The Malagasy civet is listed as Vulnerable by International Union for Conservation of Nature (IUCN).

 The Malagasy name fanaloka is related to the Malay word pelanduk "mousedeer" (via metathesis) likely due to their similar sizes and silhouette.

 Classification

 The Malagasy civet was to be placed in the subfamily Hemigalinae with the banded palm civets and then in its own subfamily, Fossinae, because of similarities with others in the group pointed out by Gregory, but it is now classified as a member of the subfamily Euplerinae, after Pocock pointed out more similarities with that one.